-Virginia Henderson International Nursing Library
+Virginia Henderson Global Nursing e-Repository

-The Virginia Henderson International Nursing Library (VHL) – www.nursinglibrary.org – is a full-text repository that offers nurses around the globe free online access to reliable and current nursing research, evidence-based knowledge and practice innovations.
-The VHL is committed to serving nurses in all areas of the profession by providing knowledge resources including abstracts from Magnet® and other nursing conferences, doctor of nursing practice projects and research study dissertations.
-The goal of the VHL is to help advance nurses and patient care.
-Individuals, institutions and organizations interested in contributing nursing information to the VHL’s open repository will find submission instructions on the site. www.nursingrepository.org.
+"The Henderson" is a full-text repository that offers nurses around the globe free online access to reliable and current nursing research, evidence-based knowledge and practice innovations.
+The Henderson is committed to serving nurses in all areas of the profession by providing knowledge resources including abstracts from Magnet® and other nursing conferences, doctor of nursing practice projects and research study dissertations.
+The goal is to help advance nurses and patient care.
+Individuals, institutions and organizations interested in contributing nursing information to the open repository will find submission instructions on the site. www.nursingrepository.org.
 Additional research resources are available on The Henderson Repository Research Center.

 Nurse researchers from around the world present their latest discoveries at STTI’s International Nursing Research Congress and the honor society’s biennial convention.
 Attendees at these events can learn about a wide variety of topics through panel discussions, plenaries, verbal and poster presentations.